jmtd → log → puppet

 than CF Engine 2, and in fact worse than how I'd do it with CF Engine 2: if the

-host had a line with a different quantity of whitespace, such as jon ALL=(ALL) ALL
+host had a line with a different quantity of whitespace, such as jon ALL=(ALL) ALL, it won't match exactly and a

 duplicate line will be appended, whereas with CF Engine 2 I would have checked

-for something like ^jon \+ALL=(ALL) \+ALL$
+for something like ^jon \+ALL=(ALL) \+ALL$.

 I set up my work laptop as another test node, and used puppet to install some packages that I commonly use: